 Visual inheritance enables you to see the controls on the base form and to add new controls.
 In this walkthrough you will create a base form and compile it into a class library.
 You will import this class library into another project and create a new form that inherits from the base form.
 During this walkthrough, you will learn how to:

 Create a class library project containing a base form.

 Add a button with properties that derived classes of the base form can modify.

 Add a button that cannot be modified by inheritors of the base form.

-Ultimately, the walkthrough will demonstrate the difference between private and protected controls on an inherited form.
+Ultimately, this walkthrough will demonstrate the difference between private and protected controls on an inherited form.